AntonioTorres23/OpenGL_Notes/PBR Specular IBL.md

 **A Low-Discrepancy Sequence**

-In these notes we'll pre-compute the specular portion of the indirect reflectance equation using importance sampling give
+In these notes we'll pre-compute the specular portion of the indirect reflectance equation using importance sampling given a random low-discrepancy sequence based on the Quasi-Monte Carlo method.
+The sequence we'll be using is known as the **Hammersley Sequence** as carefully described by [Holger Dammertz](http://holger.dammertz.org/stuff/notes_HammersleyOnHemisphere.html).
+The